trailofbits/algo/docs/deploy-from-ansible.md

 - hcloud_token: Your [API token](https://trailofbits.github.io/algo/cloud-hetzner.html#api-token) - can also be defined in the environment as HCLOUD_TOKEN
 - region: e.g. `nbg1`

+### Linode

+Required variables:

+- linode_token: Your [API token](https://trailofbits.github.io/algo/cloud-linode.html#api-token) - can also be defined in the environment as LINODE_TOKEN
+- region: e.g. `us-east`

 ### Update users